instnt-inc/instnt-react-js/components/README.md

     )
   }
 ```

+### Parameters

-Note that a Workflow ID is required in order to properly execute this function.
+* `formId` - a Workflow ID is required in order to properly execute this function.
 For more information concerning Workflow IDs, please visit
 [Instnt's documentation library.](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview)

-The `sandbox` parameter is added to connect the workflow components to Instnt's Sandbox environment.
+* The `sandbox` parameter is added to connect the workflow components to Instnt's Sandbox environment.
 More information concerning the sandbox environment is available in this [quick start guide](https://github.com/instnt-inc/instnt-react-js#instnts-sandbox).

+* `redirect` - Optional.
+Default: true.
+When set to false, user will not be automatically redirected the the success/failure page

+* `onResponse` - Optional.
+Event handler invoked after the response is received from Instnt.
+The handler will be passed to parameters: onResponse(error, data). `error` will contain error information if one occurred.

 With the above code complete, start the application by running the following command: